-During the year ended March 31, 2019, there was a concentration from one donor for 18.8% of the total contributions.
+During the year ended March 31, 2021, there were one donor which made up 12% of the total contributions.
 During the year ended March 31, 2020, there were no concentrations.

 Fair Value Measurement

 The Foundation follows an accounting standard that defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value, and requires expanded disclosures about fair value measurements.
 It describes three levels of inputs that may be used to measure fair value: